 Welcome to the unmanifest.

-Here again duality is at work because something needs the symmetry of nothing -- absolute nothing in order to be something, and infinite vice versa.
+And so again, we find polarity at work in the duality between the manifest/unmanifest; because something needs the symmetry of nothing -- absolute nothing in order to be something, and infinite vice versa.
 However, the nothingness of the unmanifest is very special because while it is absolutely non-physical, this void cannot help but brim with possibility simply because it creates the space for possibility to appear.
-As a field of pure potential, the unmanifest plays a integral role as an underlying springboard for physical existence.
+As a field of pure potential, the unmanifest plays a integral role as the underlying springboard for physical existence.

-The relationship between the unmanifest and manifest is porous and fluid, energy moves in and out; but you might not think of it that way because this universe of ours appears so solid and consequential.
-There are physical laws, after all.
-What goes up must come down, yes?
-But these physical laws exist a matter of course, because it is an absolute inevitability for matter to organize itself logically in polar contrast to the free form of the unmanifest.
+The relationship between the unmanifest and manifest is porous and fluid, energy moves in and out; but at first this can be hard to fathom, because this universe of ours appears so solid and consequential.
+There are physical laws, after all, like gravity, magnetism, entropy, etc… But keep in mind that physical laws must exist a matter of course, because it is an absolute inevitability for matter to organize itself logically in polar contrast to the free form nothingness of the unmanifest.
 In this way potential is able to explore itself through finite consequences, and eventually things become what they were meant to be.
 With inevitability leading the charge, potential consciousness becomes definitive consciousness -- evidenced in this little thing we call life.